Stocks look to carry rally into a fourth day

 The Dow Jones Industrial Average climbed 39.18 points, or 0.16%, to 24,640.45.
 The S&P 500 added 6.94 points, or 0.26%, to 2,662.94.
 The Nasdaq Composite was up 31.55 points, or 0.45%, at 7,013.51.

-The CBOE Volatility Index, Wall Street’s “fear gauge” and a measure of expected market swings, slipped below 25 after hitting a 52-week high of around 50 last week.
+The CBOE Volatility Index, Wall Street’s “fear gauge” fell to a one-week low at 22.81.
+It hit a 52-week high of around 50 last week.

+So it looks like the dip buyers continue to come back in, and if you look at options positioning we have gone from extreme greed to extreme fear in a very short space of time," said Chris Beauchamp, Chief Market Analyst at IG Group.

 Continue Reading Below